Application Process for Retail Intermediaries

 2. Creditor Declaration Form

-An application for authorisation under the CMCAR as a Tied Mortgage Credit Intermediary tied to only one creditor must, in addition to fulfilling the requirements and containing all documentation outlined above for all Retail Intermediary applications, also be accompanied by a Creditor Declaration Form completed by the mortgage provider on whose behalf the applicant intends to act.
+An application for authorisation under the CMCAR as a Tied Mortgage Credit Intermediary tied to only one creditor must, in addition to fulfilling the requirements and containing all of the documentation outlined above for all Retail Intermediary applications, also be accompanied by a Creditor Declaration Form completed by the mortgage provider on whose behalf the applicant intends to act.

 Creditor Declaration Form | doc 444 KB